Azure-Samples/azure-edge-extensions-aio-dapr-workflow/README.md

 ## Solution Architecture

-The architecture design of this solution is built on top of the Azure IoT Operations platform and utilizes messaging capabilities provided by the Azure IoT MQ component.
+The architecture design of this solution is built on top of the Azure IoT Operations platform and utilizes messaging capabilities provided by the MQTT broker component.
 Custom workloads can be easily plugged by using both the Dapr Pub/Sub and Dapr Workflow building blocks and their APIs that are provided in a sidecar architecture, consumable via http or grpc.
-Exensibility of the Dapr runtime enables to inject pluggable components to make Azure IoT MQ available as a Pub/Sub and StateStore component.
+Extensibility of the Dapr runtime enables to inject pluggable components to make the MQTT broker available as a Pub/Sub and StateStore component.

-The custom workload is a .NET application that leverages the Dapr PubSub building block to subscribe and publish messages to the Azure IoT MQ broker.
+The custom workload is a .NET application that leverages the Dapr PubSub building block to subscribe and publish messages to the MQTT broker.
 The application itself implements a Dapr Workflow to orchestrate the order of single steps that can be used to enrich, transform, filter or even publish data.

 The following diagram illustrates the architecture of the solution:
 ![architecture](img/architecture.png)